-At Positive Wellbeing Psychology, we are a team of registered psychologists who are experienced in providing evidence-based psychological intervention that may assist the participant in overcoming barriers to help reach their NDIS goals.
+At Positive Wellbeing Psychology, we are a team of registered psychologists supporting participants under the NDIS who are experienced in providing well-researched therapy and techniques that assist in overcoming barriers to help individuals reach their NDIS goals.

-Our psychologists are trained to assess the participant’s strengths and to work within their interests to overcome the barriers to daily living.
+Our psychologists are trained to assess the strengths and to work within interests to overcome barriers to daily living.

 Common NDIS Goals:

-- To have the support to build my capacity to participate in social and community activities and remain safe.
+- Building capacity to participate in social and community activities and to remain safe.

-- To better understand sensory needs and learn skills and strategies to regulate my emotions.
+- Better understand sensory needs and learn skills and strategies to regulate emotions.

-- To improve my daily living skills in order to increase my independence.
+- Improve daily living skills to increase independence.

-Online Psychologists Australia-Wide for participants of the NDIS
+Online Psychologists Australia-wide for participants under the NDIS:

-At Positive Wellbeing Psychology, we can help with your NDIS goals and therapy at home.
-Talk to one of our highly experienced psychologists in the privacy and comfort of your own home and device today.
+At Positive Wellbeing Psychology, we help to achieve a range of NDIS goals.
+We tailor a range of well-research therapy and techniques based on individual goals, delivered by a warm and caring NDIS Psychologist.
+Talk to one of our highly experienced NDIS psychologists in the privacy and comfort of your own home and device today.

 Our Flexible and Accessible Support is Available in the Metro and Regional Areas

-Our AHPRA registered Psychologists work independently or collaboratively with other health teams to provide holistic and wrap around support for participants of the NDIS for adolescents and adults.
+Our AHPRA registered Psychologists work independently or collaboratively with other health teams to provide wrap-around support for participants of the NDIS for adolescents and adults.
 Our Psychologists are available nationally, in all metro and many regional areas; anywhere within Australia.

 How Can Positive Wellbeing Psychology Help?

-You may benefit from talking to a Psychologist and to share your story, explore goals collaboratively, learn how to apply a range of proven strategies to get the most out of life; yet strategies that are tailored to your needs.
+You may benefit from talking to a Psychologist and sharing your story, exploring goals collaboratively, and learning how to apply a range of proven strategies to get the most out of life; yet strategies that are tailored to your needs.